Our internal issue says Shiv Sena leader on Trudeau’s remarks on farmer protests

 "We believe in the importance of dialogue and that's why, we've reached out to multiple means, directly to the India authorities to highlight our concerns.
 This is a moment for all of us to pull together," the Canadian leader also said.

-However Chaturvedi said, "dear @JustinTrudeau, touched by your concern but India's internal issue is not fodder for another nation's politics.
+Priyanka Chaturvedi tweeted, "dear @JustinTrudeau, touched by your concern but India's internal issue is not fodder for another nation's politics.
 Pls respect the courtesies that we always extend to other nations.
 Request PM @narendramodi ji to resolve this impasse before other countries find it okay to opine."